Weed Wacker Injuries and Safe Use Safety Talk

-The study by Center for Injury Sciences focused specifically on injuries sustained from using a weed wacker.
-They found were that Caucasian males between 40 and 49 were the ones most likely to be injured.
-The most common area for injury occurred at the head and more specifically the eyes.
+The study by the Center for Injury Sciences focused specifically on injuries sustained from using a weed wacker.
+They found that Caucasian males between 40 and 49 were the ones most likely to be injured.
+The most common area for injury occurred at the head and, more specifically, the eyes.
 Eye injuries accounted for 42.5% of all injuries.
 Contusions and abrasions were the most common type of injury to the head, but lacerations were the most common injury to the extremities, and strains/sprains were the most common injury to the trunk.

-A weed wacker is designed to rotate a blade or string at high speeds which not only cuts the desired brush or grass, but also often throws stones and other objects at high rates of speed.
+A weed wacker is designed to rotate a blade or string at high speeds, which not only cuts the desired brush or grass but also often can throw stones and other objects at high rates of speed.
 These thrown objects can cause property damage incidents or injuries to bystanders.
 Evaluate your work area and task and take into account the possibility of these types of incidents occurring due to thrown objects.

 Safeguards During Weed Wacker Operation